 BancFirst has a line of credit from the FHLB of Topeka, Kansas to use for liquidity or to match-fund certain long-term fixed rate loans.
-BancFirst's assets, including residential first mortgages of \$860.8 million, are pledged as collateral for the borrowings under the line of credit.
-As of December 31, 2021, BancFirst had the ability to draw up to \$672.2 million on the FHLB line of credit based on FHLB stock holdings of \$651,100 with no advances outstanding.
+BancFirst's assets, including residential first mortgages of \$938.8 million, are pledged as collateral for the borrowings under the line of credit.
+As of December 31, 2022, BancFirst had the ability to draw up to \$741.8 million on the FHLB line of credit based on FHLB stock holdings of \$655,500 with no advances outstanding.
 In addition, BancFirst has a \$25.0 million line of credit with another financial institution that is an overnight federal funds facility.
-Pegasus Bank also has a \$20.0 million line of credit with another financial institution that is an overnight federal funds facility.
+As of December 31, 2022, BancFirst had no advances outstanding under either line of credit.
+Pegasus has a \$20.0 million line of credit with another financial institution that is an overnight federal funds facility.
+As of December 31, 2022, Pegasus had no advances outstanding under its line of credit.
+Worthington has a \$3.0 million line of credit and a \$5.5 million line of credit from two other financial institutions.
+Both serve as overnight federal funds facilities.
+Worthington also has a line of credit from the FHLB of Dallas, Texas to use for liquidity or to match-fund certain long-term fixed rate loans.
+Worthington had no advances outstanding as of December 31, 2022 under either line of credit.